Back to home

 Key Points

-Andorra's Ageing and Health Service at SAAS celebrated its fifth anniversary on Thursday with an open day that drew visitors to its facilities at the Hospital Nostra Senyora de Meritxell building for Consultes Externes.
-The event featured tours, discussions with staff, and a conference by service head Eva Heras titled "A New Model of Care for Ageing: Five Years of Experience."
+Andorra's Ageing and Health Service at SAAS marked its fifth anniversary on Thursday with an open day at the Hospital Nostra Senyora de Meritxell’s Consultes Externes building.
+Around 30 visitors toured the facilities, spoke with the multidisciplinary team—including five doctors, nurses across outpatient, convalescence, and acute psychogeriatrics units, rehabilitation therapists, physiotherapists, a social worker, a neuropsychologist, and a physical trainer—and heard a conference by service head Eva Heras titled "A New Model of Care for Ageing: Five Years of Experience."

-"Ageing is a privilege thanks to health and social advances, but it must come with autonomy," Heras said.
+With projections of over 20,000 Andorrans aged 65-plus by 2031—driven by retirees staying in the country rather than leaving—Heras said resources currently suffice but must grow with demand, though no budget expansion is allocated yet.
+"Ageing is a privilege thanks to health and social advances, but it must come with autonomy," she said.
 "We need to add life to years, not years to life."
-The event concluded with a cake-cutting attended by staff and visitors.
+The event closed with staff and guests blowing out candles on a celebratory cake.

 Share the article via